Tuition & Fees

 The late registration fee is not applicable to graduate resident and nonresident candidates.
 Students in University College programs will incur a flat late fee of $30.
 Part-time engineering students will incur a late fee of $50 per week.

 Returned Checks: The university assesses a service charge for handling and processing returned checks.

 First-year students and transfer students are required to pay a deposit upon admission to Washington University.
-Your $200 enrollment deposit is not credited toward tuition and will be forfeited if you do not complete one full semester at Washington University.
-However, after you graduate, or if you withdraw for any reason after the first semester, your deposit will be refunded (minus any unpaid bills, such as parking or library fines).
+The $200 enrollment deposit is not credited toward tuition and will be forfeited if the student does not complete one full semester at Washington University.
+However, after a student graduates, or if a student withdraws for any reason after the first semester, his or her deposit will be refunded (minus any unpaid bills, such as parking or library fines).